with-Eclipse/with-eclipse.github.io/index.md

 ---

 Note, that the intro is out-dated (welcome to [edit](https://github.com/with-Eclipse/with-eclipse.github.io/edit/master/index.md)), while the plugins list below is being kept updated when new are spotted.
-In short before, Eclipse organization before positioned itself as platform for primary desktop development.
+In short, Eclipse organization before positioned itself as platform for primary desktop development.
-While usual Java developers were not even having dedicated page like https://www.eclipse.org/ide/ now.
+While usual Java developers were not even having dedicated page like <https://www.eclipse.org/ide/> now.

 ### Eclipse